dobromir-hristov/vuelidate-error-extractor/docs-source/single_error_extractor.md

 # Single Error Extractor
 The Single Error Extractor is a component that displays the errors of a single form input.
 It can be used with plain html inputs or with any custom components.

-It can receive a validator from a `formWrapper`, see [Using a Form Wrapper](form_wrapper.md) or a local validator object.
+It can receive a validator from a `FormWrapper`, see [Using a Form Wrapper](form_wrapper.md) or a local validator object.
 It can also use global attribute defaults or local attribute overrides.

 It does not come with any special styling or templates, it leaves that to the developers.
 We do however provide prebuilt ones for Foundation6, Bootstrap3 and Bootstrap4.